 The Good: Talent Revamp, Outdoor Bosses and PVE Scenarios

 The talent revamp is brilliant and would make Steve Jobs proud.
 They have taken an overly complex talent system and reduced it to a masterpiece of elegance and simplicity with a choice of one key talent offered every 15 levels.
-Whomever is responsible — possibly Greg Street — should be commended for this.
+Whoever is responsible — possibly Greg Street — should be commended for this.
 I used to get so tired of having to spend hours researching talent builds on forums after every patch just so I can play my class effectively.